katpavan/unity-notes/README.md

+### spring joint

+spring joint lets us attach a 2d game object with a collider to an invisible pivot point. it will swing.

 ### creating a 2d ball with physics that bounces

 unity adds a sprite renderer, 2d collider and rigid body onto the circle